2nd Armored Division (France)

 The French 2nd Armored Division (2e Division Blindée, 2e DB), commanded by General Philippe Leclerc, fought during the final phases of World War II in the Western Front for the liberation of France.
-The division was formed around a core of units that had fought in the North African campaign, and re-organized into a light armored division in 1943.
+The division was formed around a core of units that had fought in the North African campaign, and re-organised into a light armoured division in 1943.

 The division embarked in April 1944 and shipped to various ports in Britain.
 On 29 July 1944, bound for France, the division embarked at Southampton.
-During combat in 1944, the division liberated Paris, defeated a Panzer brigade during the armored clashes in Lorraine, forced the Saverne Gap and liberated Strasbourg.
+During combat in 1944, the division liberated Paris, defeated a Panzer brigade during the armoured clashes in Lorraine, forced the Saverne Gap and liberated Strasbourg.
 After taking part in the Battle of the Colmar Pocket, the division was moved west and assaulted the German-held Atlantic port of Royan, before recrossing France in April 1945 and participating in the final fighting in southern Germany, even going first into Hitler's "Eagle's Nest" (Americans captured the town below).
 Deactivated after the war, the 2nd Division was again activated in the 1970s and served through 1999, when it was downsized to the now 2nd Armored Brigade.

 Composition

-The division was formed around a core of units that had raided Italian Libya at the end of 1940 and Tripoli in 1943 under Leclerc, but was most known for its role in the fight at Kufra in 1941; later renamed the 2nd Light Division, in August 1943, it adopted the same organizational structure as a US light armored division.
+The division was formed around a core of units that had raided Italian Libya at the end of 1940 and Tripoli in 1943 under Leclerc, but was most known for its role in the fight at Kufra in 1941.
+Later renamed the 2nd Light Division, in August 1943, it adopted the same organizational structure as a US light armoured division.

 The division's 14,454 personnel included men from the 2nd Light Division, which included escapees from metropolitan France, as well as 3,600 Moroccans and Algerians and about 350 Spanish Republicans.
 Other sources give about 2,000, official records of the 2e DB show fewer than 300 Spaniards as many hid their nationality, fearing retaliation against their families in Spain.

 World War II operations

 Order of battle

-The division's task organization in November 1944 during the Lorraine campaign.
+The division's task organisation in November 1944 during the Lorraine campaign.